2025–26 Tennessee Volunteers basketball team

-The 2025–26 Tennessee Volunteers basketball team represents the University of Tennessee during the 2025–26 NCAA Division I men's basketball season.
-The team is led by eleventh-year head coach Rick Barnes and play their home games at Thompson–Boling Arena located in Knoxville, Tennessee, as a member of the Southeastern Conference.
+The 2025–26 Tennessee Volunteers basketball team represented the University of Tennessee during the 2025–26 NCAA Division I men's basketball season.
+The team was led by eleventh-year head coach Rick Barnes and played their home games at Thompson–Boling Arena located in Knoxville, Tennessee, as a member of the Southeastern Conference (SEC).

+This was the third consecutive season that Tennessee has made it to the Elite Eight.
+Prior to the 2024 season, they had only made it one other time.

 Previous season

 The Volunteers finished the 2024–25 season 30–8, 12–6 in SEC play to finish in fourth place.
 As the No. 4 seed in the SEC men's basketball tournament, held at Bridgestone Arena in Nashville, Tennessee, they received a double bye to the quarterfinals.
 There, they defeated Texas, 83–72, to advance to the semifinals, where they secured a 70–65 win over eventual Final Four semifinalist Auburn.
 In the championship game, they lost to the eventual NCAA champion Florida, 86–77.

 Tennessee received a bid to the 2025 NCAA tournament as the No. 2 seed in the Midwest region.
 There, they defeated Wofford, 77–62, in the first round, UCLA, 67–58, in the second round, and SEC rival Kentucky, 78–65, in the Sweet Sixteen to advance to the Elite Eight for the second consecutive year.
 Just like in 2024, Tennessee's season once again ended in the Elite Eight with a loss to the eventual runner-up — this time to Houston, 69–50, denying them their first-ever Final Four appearance.